 It is very rare for a show like BoJack Horseman‘s emotional moments to be so fantastic that they completely outshine the comedy but this is what happened.

 Season four of BoJack Horseman is the best season of the show so far and if you have not watched the series yet you NEED to.

 My one concern is that the hopeful note the season ends on will probably result in more depressing stuff in the next.

 The tragic life of BoJack Horseman continues in season three, which is my favourite season of the series so far.

-The season was not all sad though because there were a few uplifting episodes like “Fish Out Of Water” to add some feel-good moments to the show.
+The season was not all sad, though, because there are a few uplifting episodes like “Fish Out Of Water”, which add some feel-good moments to the show.

 However, when this season gets depressing, boy does it hit you hard.

 This is because season three primarily deals with how BoJack’s self-destructive personality affects those around him like Princess Carolyn and Sarah-Lynn (Kristen Schaal).

 This all leads into the final few episodes, which deliver an emotional powerhouse of an ending.

 The title to episode eleven “That’s Too Much Man!” was an accurate one because the ending to this episode actually had me crying.